 Oslo pollen forecast — Ekeberg Park neighborhood

-Today (25 June) pollen in Ekeberg Park, Oslo is medium; cypress and grass are medium; birch is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days birch, cypress, and grass will decrease.
+Today (16 July) pollen in Ekeberg Park, Oslo is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, grass declining.
+Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app